After more than 35 years of facing HIV & AIDS, medical advances have succeeded greatly, yet much work remains to be done in underserved communities.

 Contributions have supported over a decade of National Latino AIDS Awareness Day (NLAAD), a social marketing campaign occurring annually on October 15th

-Contributions helped to establish the Deep South Program which addresses the needs of emerging Latino populations in the U.S. southern states by developing leadership within the community
+Contributions helped to sustain the Latinos in the South Program which addresses the needs of emerging Latino populations in the U.S. southern states by developing leadership within the community

-Contributions have sustained culturally and linguistically appropriate outreach programs to Latino gay men and Latinas throughout New York, proving important prevention, support and testing services
+Contributions have sustained culturally and linguistically appropriate outreach programs to Latinx throughout New York, proving important prevention, support and testing services.

 Contributions helped to launch and have sustained the first Spanish-language treatment education initiative offering health education and training in Spanish to HIV treatment professionals